-To: All Members of Council Croydon Council website Access Croydon & Town Hall Reception
+To: All Member of Council Croydon Council website Access Croydon & Town Hall Reception

-PUBLIC NOTICE OF KEY DECISIONS MADE BY CABINET MEMBER FOR CHILDREN, YOUNG PEOPLE & LEARNING ON 20 MARCH 2020
+STATEMENT OF EXECUTIVE DECISIONS MADE BY CABINET MEMBER FOR CHILDREN, YOUNG PEOPLE & LEARNING ON 20 MARCH 2020

 This statement is produced in accordance with Regulation 13 of the Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012.
+Further to the associated public notice of Key Decisions no scrutiny call-in has been received, and therefore the following decisions can be implemented.